Soubik19/CODSOFT/Web Development Internship/LANDING PAGE/README.md

-This is the first task of the Web Development Internship - Landing Page Project.
+This is the first task of my Web Development Internship at CodSoft - Landing Page Project.

 I have developed the landing page of Voyago.